isomerpages/imda-pixel/_showcase/AWS IMDA Joint Innovation Centre.md

 startups and governments in Singapore and Southeast Asia.</p>
 <p>The centre will feature digital innovation that are built on AWS suite
 of services that inspire a smarter way of working, playing and living.
-The center is an extension of <a href="https://aws.amazon.com/government-education/cloud-innovation-centers/" rel="noopener noreferrer nofollow" target="_blank">AWS Singapore's Cloud Innovation Centre</a> (CIC), as well as IMDA’s <a href="https://pixel.imda.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">PIXEL</a> and <a href="https://www.openinnovation.sg/imda" rel="noopener noreferrer nofollow" target="_blank">Open Innovation Platform</a> (OIP) initiatives.</p>
+The centre is an extension of <a href="https://aws.amazon.com/government-education/cloud-innovation-centers/" rel="noopener noreferrer nofollow" target="_blank">AWS Singapore's Cloud Innovation Centre</a> (CIC), as well as IMDA’s <a href="https://pixel.imda.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">PIXEL</a> and <a href="https://www.openinnovation.sg/imda" rel="noopener noreferrer nofollow" target="_blank">Open Innovation Platform</a> (OIP) initiatives.</p>
 <table style="minWidth: 50px">